-Billy Bang, a violinist known for intense performances and a wide-ranging sensibility, died Monday night, his manager Jean-Pierre Leduc confirmed.
+Billy Bang, a violinist known for intense performances and a wide-ranging sensibility, died Monday night, his agent Jean-Pierre Leduc confirmed.
 Bang, who had been suffering from lung cancer, was 63.

 Born William Walker in 1947, Bang was an important figure on the experimental jazz scene that blossomed in New York in the 1970s.
 But he gained wider recognition in the last decade for a series of recordings which drew on his military service during the Vietnam War.

 His experiences in combat scarred him mentally, and he generally avoided speaking about them until Leduc encouraged him to create what would become 2001's Vietnam: The Aftermath.
 The album — and its successor, Vietnam: Reflections — received critical acclaim and proved cathartic for Bang.

 "There used to be a time where I used to have dreams about it a lot and it's not as often now," he told Howard Mandel for NPR in 2004.
 "But for a very long time, I suffered a lot in my sleep.
 But to be honest, I think after I faced the ordeals of what I've gone through — after completing that music, and after rehearsing it, particularly after recording it — I've felt a lot lighter."